D/P, D/A and Their Use in International Sales Transactions

 Bills of exchange are either payable at sight (sight drafts) where the bank pays the full amount upon presentation, or payable at some future date (time or term drafts).

-Here’s how they work with Documents Against Payment (D/P) and Documents Against Acceptance (D/A) transactions.
-(Click to view a PDF process map of the D/A and D/P process.)
+Click to view a PDF process map of how Bills of Exchange work with Documents Against Payment (D/P) and Documents Against Acceptance (D/A) transactions.

 D/P – Documents Against Payment

-The D/P transaction utilizes a sight draft.
-Payment is on demand.
+The D/P transaction utilizes a sight draft, where payment is on demand.

 After the goods are shipped, the exporter sends the sight draft to the clearing bank, along with documents necessary for the importer/buyer to obtain the goods from customs.
 The buyer has to settle the payment with the bank before the documents are released and he can take delivery of the goods.
 If the buyer fails or refuses to pay, the exporter has the right to recover the goods and resell them.